broccolini/dinky/README.md

 ![](http://broccolini.net/images/dinky-example.png)

-Slate is available under the Creative Commons Attribution 3.0 License.
+Dinky is available under the Creative Commons Attribution 3.0 License.
 Basically, use it, modify it, and remix it.
 Attribution is not necessary but it is appreciated :)